kratsg/jokes/README.md

 How do you organize a space party?
 You planet.

-A women was checked into a hospital because she couldn't stop shouting: "'Twas, They'll, We're, Isn't" over and over again.
+A woman was checked into a hospital because she couldn't stop shouting: "'Twas, They'll, We're, Isn't" over and over again.
 The doctor diagnosed her with contractions.

 What did the pig say when he was suntanning in the desert?
 I'm bacon out here.